IndigoDomotics/GhostXML/README.md

-#GhostXML
+# GhostXML
-This plugin allows XML and JSON data sources (either local or on the internet) to populate device states in an Indigo device.
+The GhostXML plugin allows users to create custom devices for XML and JSON data sources.

 The purpose of the GhostXML plugin is to interface with XML and JSON files (web-based or on the local machine) and parse the XML to device states.
 If the structure of the XML or JSON changes over time, the